brave-intl/publishers/README.md

       - "5432:5432"
 ```

-to start with docker build the app and eyeshade images
+to start with docker build the app

 ```sh
 docker-compose build